Bharath-knight/Intelligent-House-Price-Prediction/README.md

 What are the busiest times of the year to visit Seattle?
 By how much do prices spike?<br/>
 Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Seattle?<br/>

+## Dataset
+In this project, we use the Seattle Airbnb Open Data [link to the dataset] (https://www.kaggle.com/airbnb/seattle)

 ## Breakdown of this Project: <br/>
 • Exploratory Data Analysis <br/>
 • Sentiment Analysis of Reviews <br/>